 The Old Dunstonian Association (ODA) is the alumni organisation for former pupils and staff of St. Dunstan’s College.
 The association sponsors a number of events for its members and several sports clubs which members can join.
 The Association and its constituent clubs are run by voluntary, unpaid Boards and Committees.
 The sports clubs each have their own separate membership and subscription arrangements.
 The ODA welcomes all former members of the St. Dunstan’s community to join us.

 The Association has over 4,000 members worldwide of whom more than 3,250 are regularly active in The Association.
 Many members remain at home in the United Kingdom but ODs can be found all around the world.
-We keep in contact with this global community through our email list, Facebook Page, and LinkedIn group.
+We keep in contact with this global community through our email list and our Facebook Page.

 There are currently ODA Members in: